ipfs-shipyard/gomobile-ipfs/example/OBSOLETE_react-native/README.md

   <img src="./img/ipfs-mobile-explore.jpg?raw=true" width="160" />
   <img src="./img/ipfs-mobile-peers.jpg?raw=true" width="160" />
 </p>

+This example is obsolete since the Android and iOS packages have been implemented, it should be rewritten along with a proper React-Native package.

 Simple React Native application that launch a gomobile-ipfs node and display its Webui in a webview.